 Green and Lovely: Phosphorus

 Phosphorus is another tricky one to handle.
-It’s energetic, used by plants for many things, including to transport energy, build DNA, and is involved in enzyme function.
+It’s energetic, used by plants for many things, including transporting energy, building DNA, and is involved in enzyme function.
 It’s also involved in early growth, winter hardiness and the growing of seeds.

 I write more about phosphorus here.
 Good sources for gardeners include ammonium phosphate, bone meal and even hair.